vpelss/Forever_Passwords/README.md

 https://bixense.com/pwcalculator/

-Why create Forever_Passwords?
-The Chrome extension and programs above are limited to where they can be used.
-So I wanted to port it to JS to make it accesible to all platforms and browsers (Android, Linux, etc).
+The programs above are limited to where they can be used.
+So I wrote Forever_Passwords in HTML/Javascript to making it accesible to all platforms and browsers.
 You can also store the code locally for stand alone systems.
 This is why it is a single index.html file design.

 Use: